 For transposition of the great arteries, some basic questions to ask the health care provider include:

 - What treatments are available, and which do you recommend?

 - After surgery, will there be any lingering health concerns?

 - Are there any activity restrictions?

 - Are there any brochures or other printed material that I can take home with me?
 What websites do you recommend?

 In addition to the questions that you've prepared to ask your health care provider, don't hesitate to ask questions during your appointment if you don't understand something.

 Your health care provider is likely to ask you a number of questions, such as:

 - Is there a family history of heart disease at birth?

-- Have you noticed that your baby has bluish skin, difficulty feeding or difficulty breathing?
+- Have you noticed that your baby has blue skin, difficulty feeding or difficulty breathing?